 Fortunately, a vein doctor can not only catch venous disease in its earliest stages, but can recommend a wide variety of minimally invasive treatments that will treat the underlying cause of your symptoms and greatly improve your long-term health.

 What Is Venous Disease?

-Venous disease, sometimes called chronic venous insufficiency, is a condition in which the veins no longer function properly.
-Venous insufficiency occurs when the veins are not able to efficiently bring blood from the extremities back to the heart.
+Venous disease, sometimes called venous insufficiency or chronic venous insufficiency, is a condition in which the veins no longer function properly.
+Chronic venous insufficiency occurs when the veins are not able to efficiently bring blood from your legs back to the heart.
 This leads to blood pooling in the legs, feet, or hands rather than promptly being pushed back toward the chest.

-Venous disease has numerous causes.
+Venous disease has many different causes.
 In some cases, blood clots form in the veins, restricting the flow of blood.
-This condition, known as deep vein thrombosis, can be very dangerous and requires prompt medical attention from your Michigan vein clinic.
-Another common cause of venous insufficiency is varicose veins.
-Varicose veins develop when the walls of veins become weakened, causing them to bulge outward.
-These veins often look dark purple or blue, bulging against the skin.
-Finding effective varicose vein treatment will prevent these veins from causing further problems with blood flow.
+This condition, known as deep vein thrombosis, can be very dangerous—and requires prompt medical attention from a medical professional or vein specialist.

 Symptoms of Venous Disease

 Chronic venous insufficiency is often a sign of poor vascular health.
-It is important to be alert to signs of venous disease.
+Because of this, it is important to be alert to signs of venous disease.
 Take note of the following changes, which can be signs of venous disease: